Frequently asked questions

 Make sure you hear a click.
 The valve is then securely fastened in place.

 What criteria should I use when selecting a VILPE roof fan for exhaust air ventilation?

 The roof fan is selected based on the ventilation need of the building or property.
 The quick selection table for VILPE roof fans can be used to select a roof fan for an ordinary detached house.
 To select a suitable roof fan, the pressure caused by the duct system and the necessary air volumes must be known.
 When the operation point of the roof fan has been determined, the most suitable roof fan for the intended use is selected by examining roof fan performance value tables.
 A model that consumes the least energy and emits the least noise at the specific operation point is selected from the range of VILPE roof fans.
 An ECo roof fan must be selected for room ventilation, because only the ECo series of roof fans meets the requirements of ecological design regulations.

 When are roof fans suitable for house ventilation?

-Gravity ventilation can be upgraded to mechanical ventilation using roof fans of the ECo series in combination with the ECo Ideal Wireless system.
+Passive ventilation can be upgraded to mechanical ventilation using roof fans of the ECo series in combination with the ECo Ideal Wireless system.
 ECo Ideal is an automatic and demand-controlled roof fan control system.
 It can also be used for ventilation in recreational homes, warehouses and garages.